Patient & Visitor Handbook

 You are the most important person on the healthcare team.
 You have the right to be well informed about your condition and treatment plan, ask questions of your doctors and other health care professionals, and participate in treatment decisions.

 Located in the heart of the City of Kawartha Lakes, Ross Memorial Hospital is an active, acute-care community hospital serving more than 80,000 local residents and seasonal visitors.
-Among our acute and continuing care services, our team cares for 45,000 patients per year in the 24/7/365 emergency department, provides orthopedics and ophthalmology, operates a dialysis unit, and is renowned for its mental health programs and restorative seniors care.
+Among our acute and continuing care services, our team cares for 45,000 patients per year in the 24/7/365 emergency department, provides orthopedics, ophthalmology and general surgery, operates a dialysis unit, and is renowned for its mental health programs and restorative seniors care.
 The most recent expansion included the addition of MRI and Cardiac CT service.
 The Ross Family takes pride in providing compassionate, quality patient care.

 Exceptional Care – Together